Çekmeköy (Istanbul Metro): Ongoing M5 line construction (future service)

 As of 2021, the last station of the east side of the 20-kilometer M5 metro line is Çekmeköy station.
 M5 Çekmeköy- Sancaktepe - Sultanbeyli metro, which is under construction, will have a total length of 30.9 kilometres in case the third stage is completed.
+The first part of this section, from this station to Samandıra Merkez, opened on 16 March 2024, with the remaining section expected to be completed in 2025.